Alexander Vencel (footballer, born 1944)

-Alexander Vencel (born 8 February 1944) is a Slovak former professional football goalkeeper.
-He played 25 matches for Czechoslovakia.
+Alexander Vencel (born 8 February 1944) is a Slovak former professional footballer who played as a goalkeeper.
+He made 25 appearances for Czechoslovakia.

 He was a participant in the 1970 FIFA World Cup, and in the 1976 UEFA European Championship, where Czechoslovakia won the gold medal.

 He played mostly for Slovan Bratislava.

 His son, Alexander Vencel Jr., also a goalkeeper, won a number of caps for Slovakia in the mid-1990s.